The Best Themed Cruises You’ll Want to Book ASAP

 For wine enthusiasts

 Whether you’re a casual imbiber or schooled sipper, you won’t get bore-deauxed on AmaWaterways‘ wine-specific river cruises through famed French appellations.
 Visit historic and elegant chateaus.
 Taste sweet Sauternes and bold reds in Médoc.
 Eat your way through market day in Libourne.
 Bike and hike through sprawling vineyards and postcard-worthy towns like Saint-Émilion and Blaye.
 Wander the hallowed halls and tech-savvy exhibits of the decanter-shaped wine museum La Cité du Vin.
 Then, when back on the boat where it’s always wine o’clock, attend presentations by the resident winemaker, usually picked from the grape groves of Napa (which incidentally shares several similar geographical characteristics with these French regions) to put everything you’ve seen and swirled into perspective.
 More vintages are poured in the lounge to entice cruisers to come to class instead of taking a nap.
-Now that you’ve got some ideas for themed cruises, learn the 13 things experts wish you knew about booking a cruise.

 People who go crazy about wool will delight in this opportunity to see part of South America, one of the world’s largest producers of natural fibers.
 During this 22-day cruise that starts in January 2020, you’ll get to tour the yarn markets of Buenos Aires and see sheep on the windswept Patagonia plains, where you can learn from shepherds.
 While onboard, you can refine your knitting skills and bond with fellow enthusiasts.
 The final perk?
 You’ll get to be one of the few people to visit Antartica, where you can see penguins up close.